-EAST.
-However, as those asylum seekers are no longer registered in the EAST, they will not be allowed to enter and receive medical treatment there.
-Without health insurance or access to the medical station of the EAST, asylum seekers may face severe difficulties in receiving necessary medical treatment.
+In practice, this provision is not always easy to apply, however.
+If an asylum applicant has lost basic care due to violent behaviour or absence from the EAST for more than three days, they will not receive medical assistance, because it is assumed that they have had the opportunity to visit the medical station in the EAST.
+However, as those asylum applicants are no longer registered in the EAST, they will not be allowed to enter and receive medical treatment there.
+Without health insurance or access to the medical station of the EAST, asylum applicants may face severe difficulties in receiving necessary medical treatment.
 Some of them come to the NGO-run health project AMBER MED with doctors providing treatment on a voluntary basis.

-In some federal provinces such as Vienna, asylum seekers receive an insurance card in the same way as other insured persons and can thus access health care with their insurance contracts without complications.
-In all other provinces, asylum seekers do not receive an ecard, instead of the ecard they receive a replacement document (c-card Ersatzbeleg), except Tyrol where people in basic care have their insurance number written on the back side of their white ID card, which is working well when going to a doctor's office.
+In Vienna and partly in Upper Austria, asylum applicants receive an insurance card in the same way as other insured persons and can thus access health care with their insurance contracts without complications.
+In all other provinces, asylum applicants do not receive an ecard, instead of the ecard they receive a replacement document (c-card Ersatzbeleg), except Tyrol where people in basic care have their insurance number written on the back side of their white ID card, which is working well when going to a doctor's office.
 Caritas Salzburg reports that it is also working without replacement document, and doctor's appointments could also be made this way because of the plug-in card system, it is only necessary to tell the insurance number.

-Asylum seekers are obliged to submit medical findings and expert opinions, if those help to assess the presence of a mental disorder or other special needs (§ 2 Abs.
+Asylum applicants are obliged to submit medical findings and expert opinions, if those help to assess the presence of a mental disorder or other special needs (§ 2 Abs.
 1 GVG-B).
 (See Use of medical reports).